 It is for you that I write LPF, and it is thanks to you that it continues to grow.

+Thank you for supporting this blog, replete with sugar and silliness.
 Thank you, thank you, thank you.
 From La Pêche Fraîche– from me.

 A birthday–blog birthdays included– demands cake.

 Cupcakes, cookies, pavlovas, pudding and custards, ice creams, etc., will simply not do.

 It must be cake.
 I assure you, it must. be. cake.

 Last blogiversary (May 2013) I made a brown-sugar/chocolate marble cake, filled with passionfruit curd and covered in fluffy, shiny clouds of vanilla bean Italian meringue buttercream.